Route Grade Votings

 Total votes cast 168

-12m.
-The classic jamming crack iturns out to be awkward despite the useful chockstone (knees obligatory).
-From the ledge finish over the exposed jutting flake on the left for an extra thrill.
+A classic jamming crack that is a bit of a battle with a useful chockstone en-route where knees are usual.
+From the ledge finish over the exposed jutting flake on the left for an airy thrill.

 Login to your ROCKFAX account to add your comments - Search for comments.